Vyral/mark-callender/_posts/2020-03-12-all-about-ibuyers-part-2.md

 7:10- Wrapping things up and a future experiment I have in the works

-If you have questions about iBuyers or anything I discussed today, feel free to give me a call or send an email today.
+If you have questions about iBuyers or anything I discussed today, feel free to give me a call or send an email.
 I look forward to hearing from you soon.